The-Gap-Band/geniusidea/README.md

   > People who strive to improve themselves need two things: a support group and a way to track their progress

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
-Allows user to find support and new solutions through building community
+  > Allows user to find support and new solutions through building community

 ## Quote from You ##
   > A quote from a spokesperson in your company.